 Unfortunately, there is only so much you can do to account for corner cases at the early stages of development.
 More often than not, corner cases only become obvious the second you get your apps into the hands of your customer.

 Users are always going to find unintended ways to use your software.
 By monitoring crash reports/analytics and constantly asking for feedback from your customers, you can get better insight into the actual use of your app, and decide how you want to address these corner cases.

 You can fix a corner case in many ways, including:

-1) Update the user interface to make the intent of a feature crystal clear 2) Update the backend of the app to handle unexpected user input 3) Educate your users on the expected way to use the app by publishing tutorial videos and blog posts 4) Ignore it
+- Educate your users on the expected way to use the app by publishing tutorial videos and blog posts

 Sometimes, the best approach is the last one.
 Often, a corner case occurs under a set of circumstances which are incredibly difficult to reproduce.
 If a developer cannot easily reproduce a corner case, it can take a lot of time (and ultimately money) to fix them.
 The cost to fix every single corner case may not be worth it in your product.